shpoudel/WSU-Restoration/docs/source/using_gridappsd/Developing_Apps.rst

 Mount the application
 -----------------------------------

-* Add following to the docker-compose.yml file.
+* Add following to the docker-compose.yml file if CPLEX is available

 .. code-block:: bash